 Excellent prospects for U.S. suppliers: Leading export sectors for U.S. firms include electronic components, medical equipment and pharmaceuticals, environmental technologies and services, aviation and airport equipment, transportation infrastructure, environmental technologies, safety and security equipment, financial services, education and training services, travel and tourism services, retail, and consumer goods such as packaged food, wine, cosmetics, and toiletries.

 Hong Kong public infrastructure works valued at over US$16 billion are in various stages of planning or execution: These include Hong Kong International Airport Expansion Plan, Kai Tak Airport Redevelopment, Tourism Infrastructure and City Improvement, West Kowloon Cultural District, University of Hong Kong Campus Expansion, Ocean Park amusement park enhancement, Harbor Area Treatment Scheme, the Hong Kong-Macau-Zhuhai Bridge, multiple subway and light rail lines, and the Guangzhou-Shenzhen-Hong Kong Express Rail Link.
-Notably, over 9.9 percent of all Hong Kong Government procurement contracts were awarded to U.S. firms in 2012.
+Approximately 3.68 percent of all Hong Kong Government procurement contracts were awarded to U.S. firms in 2013.

 Hong Kong-based private procurement: Hong Kong is home to a large number of procurement agents and purchasing offices.
 Many purchasing decisions for major projects and conglomerates in Macau, mainland China, or other economies are made in Hong Kong.